Free Technical White Paper

 Every agent inherits from BaseAgent, which provides shared capabilities: preflight checks (validate org, LLM provider, database connection), LLM routing across providers, token tracking and cost attribution, async job management, notification dispatching, and structured workflow logging.

-The framework is built on Agno (an open-source LLM agent framework) with FastAPI for the API layer and Supabase (PostgreSQL) as the shared data layer.
+The framework is built on an open-source LLM agent framework with a FastAPI service layer and PostgreSQL as the shared data layer.
 Agents communicate through the database, not direct calls.
 This means any agent can be replaced, upgraded, or scaled independently.

 Every Agent Implements: